Today, I have something really incredible to share…

 If you’ve ever experienced a case of snow blindness, you know how important a pair of shades can be.

-It’s critical to have a durable pair of glare-resistant sunglasses that won’t shatter or scratch when you’re bugging out.
+Get a pair that won’t shatter or scratch when bugging out.

 And these Milspec Tactical Eyewear™ are “field-tested and ready to go out of the box.”